colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-40-10-518543-c-primer-by-stanley-b-lippman.md

 ![C++ Primer Book](https://images-na.ssl-images-amazon.com/images/I/51TiXGS2XaL._SX394_BO1,204,203,200_.jpg)

 Are you looking to dive into the world of C++ programming?
-Look no further than the comprehensive and authoritative guide, "C++ Primer" by Stanley B. Lippman.
+Look no further than the comprehensive and authoritative guide, "C++ Primer by Stanley B. Lippman.
 This book is an excellent resource for both beginners and experienced programmers alike, providing a solid foundation in the C++ language from the ground up.

 ## Book Overview